alankrantas/micropython-TTP229-BSF/README.md

 * TP3 and TP4 not connected: single key mode
 * TP3 and TP4 both connected (pulled low): multiple key mode

 Without any modification the TTP229-BSF is in 8-key/single mode.
-Connect the pins by wires or soldering to enable these options.
+Connect the TPx pins by wires or soldering to enable these options.

 ## Wiring